ISM Non-Manufacturing: Slowest Growth Since January 2010

 Today the Institute for Supply Management published its latest Non-Manufacturing Report.
-The headline NMI Composite Index is at 53.9 percent, signaling slower growth than last month's 55.4 percent.
-Today's number came in below the Investing.com forecast of 55.0, which was the same consensus posted by Briefing.com.
+The headline NMI Composite Index is at 51.6 percent, down from last month's 54.0 percent.
+Today's number came in below the Investing.com forecast of 53.5, which was also the consensus at Briefing.com.
+The latest data point is the lowest since the January 2010 beginning of sustained expansion following the Great Recession.

 Here is the report summary: